revised February 2020

 The statement by Ms. Rosenberg opened my mind.
-Subsequently, I attended the next Project Hindsight conference in West Virginia, where they offered -- in addition to the classes on classical Greek philosophy and astrology -- lectures by Vedic astrology teachers.
+Subsequently, I attended the first Project Hindsight conference in West Virginia, where they offered -- in addition to the classes on classical Greek philosophy and astrology -- lectures by Vedic astrology teachers.

 As I listened to Dennis Harness lecture on Vedic planetary mythology, I realized that instead of studying the fragmentary documents of a discontinuous Western tradition, I should be studying the astrology of India, which hasn't suffered any suppression or interrruption, and has been practiced for thousands of years.

 In order to do so, I realized that I needed to "compartmentalize my brain."
 I had to keep all that I had learned and mastered in Western astrology separate from what I was learning about Vedic astrology -- or it would get just too confusing.
 For the first three years of intensive study, that's what I did -- kept the two astrologies strictly separate.

 Only after becoming more facile with Vedic astrology could I then begin to see how each astrology complemented and informed the other, a process that continues to be more and more enriching.